 This is where you can elaborate on your domain name.
 Using my website again as an example, my title is Writing for Children with Karen Cioffi.
 To make it more effective, more optimized, my subtitle is Ghostwriting, Rewriting, Coaching.

-This provides me with great keywords that are relevant to my website, and it also immediately lets the visitor know what my site is about.
+This provides me with great keywords relevant to my website and immediately lets the visitor know what my site is about.
 It also helps the search engines further define my site.

 3. You want your site to be easy to navigate.